-Steve has been teaching for over 20 years.
+Steve has been teaching for over 25 years.
 He has taught workshops through community organizations as well as having taught a variety of course in various colleges.
-Currently he is the Academic Director of Audio Design Technology at the Art Institute of Seattle from 2003-2012.
+He was the Academic Director of Audio Design Technology at the Art Institute of Seattle from 2003-2012.
 Curently he is adjunct faculty at the Art Institute of Seattle and Shoreline Community College.

 Seattle Times Interview